supermalang/rapidpro-normalizer/README.md

 - Interactive command line interface
 - Easy Yaml configuration
 - Export dataset to file and database
-- Works on Mac, Linux and (maybe) Windows
+- Works on Linux and (maybe) Windows

 # Installation
 ## The easy way